 During the COVID-19 outbreak, any patient presenting to the office with a cough, sore throat or fever will be rescheduled to a later date or will be rescheduled for a telemedicine appointment.
 Of course, we ask that you not present to our office if you are experiencing any of these symptoms.

-For those coming to our practice, we are requiring that you sanitize your hands prior to entering the office.
+We have adjusted our office scheduling to maximize the physical safety of our patients and our staff.
+For those coming to our office, we require that you wear a mask or some sort of mouth and nose covering.
+We also ask that you sanitize your hands prior to entering the office.
 Immediately adjacent to all our offices are hallway public bathrooms.
 We ask that you wash your hands with soap and water for a minimum of 20 seconds in the immediate adjacent public restroom prior to entering our office.

 UNFORTUNATELY, WE DO NOT HAVE MASKS TO OFFER PATIENTS.

-In order to maintain the safety of our patients as well as our healthcare providers, our staff will be calling patients with upcoming appointments in advance to ask screening questions.
+In order to maintain the safety of our patients as well as our healthcare providers, our staff will be calling patients with upcoming appointments to ask screening questions.

-We will also be offering telemedicine appointments to current patients who have symptoms (fever, cough, shortness of breath) or persons with potential exposure to a known infected other person.
+We are offering telemedicine appointments to current patients who have symptoms (fever, cough, shortness of breath) or persons with potential exposure to a known infected other person.

-We will also be offering telemedicine to those who prefer to stay home for their appointment.
+We are also offering telemedicine to those who prefer to stay home for their appointment.

 Post-operative patients are encouraged to keep their current appointment, unless their postoperative recovery has been reassuring and/or uneventful, in which case communication with your surgeon by phone or telemedicine may be appropriate.
 For patients having recently undergone anorectal surgery, with absorbable stitches not in need of office removal, a phone follow-up or telemedicine encounter may be very appropriate.
 For those patients with abdominal incisions with staples that need removal, maintaining your post-operative appointment is recommended.
 For those patients with concerns, wound management issues, or who feel that physical exam is necessary, please maintain your current postoperative appointment schedule.